micmejia/bible-dump/NKJV/1 Samuel/1 Sam 8.md

 He will take a tenth of your grain and your vintage, and give it to his officers and servants.

 ###### 16
-And he will take your male servants, your female servants, your finest [^a]young men, and your donkeys, and put _them_ to his work.
+And he will take your male servants, your female servants, your finest young men, and your donkeys, and put _them_ to his work.

 ###### 17
 He will take a tenth of your sheep.
 And you will be his servants.